yutongli718/IBM-Machine-Learning/README.md

 **Part 5: Deep Learning and Reinforcement Learning** This part covers the basics and applications of deep learning and reinforcement learning.
 Projects include building neural networks with TensorFlow/Keras, implementing convolutional neural networks (CNNs) for image classification, and using reinforcement learning algorithms to solve complex problems.

-**Part 6: Time Series and Survival Analysis**
-In this section, we delve into time series forecasting and survival analysis.
-Key topics include ARIMA models, exponential smoothing, the Cox proportional hazards model, and the Kaplan-Meier estimator, applied to real-world datasets.